Jaime-Barillas/otech-notes/src/y1s2/computer-graphics/23-exam-review.md

   > bin in the z buffer; the z buffer doesn't have enough resolution to
   > distinguish them.
 Carefully set the near and far clipping planes to
   > increase the resolution of the z buffer bins.
++ Briefly explain the z-buffer hidden surface algorithm.
+What problem can occur with perspective projection?
+  > The z-buffer hidden surface algorithm is an array of memory the same size
+  > as the image initialized to the far plane.
+Each pixel compares its z value
+  > to the z value in the z-buffer.
+If it is closer, the pixel is written and
+  > the z-buffer is updated.
+If not, the pixel is discarded.
+  > Perspective projection performs a non-linear transformation of z values.
+  > The bin size in world coordinates would get larger when you move away from
+  > the eye making it less precise and would cause z-fighting.
 + What is the main difference between Gouraud and Phong shading?
   > Gouraud:
   > + Computes colours at the vertices.
   > + Linearly interpolates this colour over the polygon.
-  > + Uses interpolated normal calculated from the normals of the vertices.
+  > + Uses the averaged normal calculated from the normals of the vertices.
+  >
   > Phong:
   > + Interpolates the normals over the polygon.
   > + Computes colours at each pixel.